Introduction

 • Current rule engines don’t cope well with dynamic changes of the environment.

-• All of them have difficulties combining data from physical devices/sensor (mostly PUSH mode) and data from the API world (mostly PULL mode).
+• All of them have difficulties combining data from physical devices/sensors (mostly PUSH mode) and data from the API world (mostly PULL mode).
 As described earlier, being able to react on real time data, while also being able to fetch at any given time additional information for rule evaluation is an extremely hard problem to solve (one may argue even without using rules engine)

 • The logic representation is not compact, making debugging and maintenance more complex.

-• These rule engines don’t provide us with easy ways to gain additional insights: why a rule has fired and under which conditions?
+• These rule engines don’t provide us with easy ways to gain additional insights: why a rule has been fired and under which conditions?

 • They can’t model uncertainties, e.g. what to do when sensor data is noisy or is missing due to a battery or network outage.

-• Expressing time constrains or window conditions
+• Expressing time constraints or window conditions

 • Mixing rules engines with ML learning models, in use cases such as anomaly detection, predictions or optimisation problems